Ascorbate peroxidase: Mechanism

 Most of the information on mechanism comes from work on the pea cytosolic and soybean cytosolic enzymes.
-The mechanism of oxidation of ascorbate is achieved by means of an oxidized Compound I intermediate, which is subsequently reduced by substrate in two, sequential single electron transfer steps (equations [1]–[3], where HS = substrate and S• = one electron oxidised form of substrate).
+The mechanism of oxidation of ascorbate is achieved by means of an oxidized Compound I intermediate, which is subsequently reduced by substrate in two, sequential single electron transfer steps (equations [1]–[3], where HS = substrate and S• = one electron oxidized form of substrate).

+APX follows the typical heme-peroxidase mechanism with high-valent iron intermediates: